survivejs/audio-katas/katas/kata-01.md

-# Qwik Kata 1 - Getting started
+# Kata 1 - Getting started

 The purpose of this kata is to get a basic environment set up and the first piece of user interface in place.
 It is also about getting used to working in a kata way.
 The difficulty will ramp up soon enough.